osigaud/bbrl/README.md

 ### Main differences to SaLinA

-- BBRL only contains core classes to implement RL algorithms
+- BBRL only contains core classes to implement RL algorithms.

 - Because both notations coexist in the literature, the GymAgent classes support the case where doing action $a_t$ in state $s_t$ results in reward $r_t$, and the case where it results in reward $r_{t+1}$.